North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 Southern Miss Stats and Trends

-- Southern Miss has one win against the spread in eight games this season.
+- Southern Miss has one win against the spread in eight games this year.

-- The Golden Eagles have been underdogs by 5.5 points or more four times this year and have not covered the spread once.
+- This year, the Golden Eagles are winless against the spread when entering a game as an underdog of 4.5 points or more (in four chances).

-- Southern Miss' games this season have gone over the total in one out of eight opportunities (12.5%).
+- Southern Miss' games this year have gone over the total in one out of eight opportunities (12.5%).

 - This season the Golden Eagles have turned the ball over 20 times, nine more than the Mean Green's takeaways (11).